linuxlawson/login-windows/README.md

 Collect them all!!

 Note: These originally had borders on them and I mistakenly took that part of code out.
-I have put the borders back, and updated the screenshots too.
+I have put the borders back, and updated the screenshots.
 Below is original with border.

 ![Screenshot](login.png)